 The amended technical conditions to address IoT use should also be sufficient to ensure co-existence with GSM and other incumbent services and services/applications in adjacent bands, in line with their regulatory status, including at the EU outer borders.”

 This CEPT Report is the response to the tasks of the EC Mandate.

-ECC Report 266 [1] studied the suitability of the the current ECC regulatory framework for the usage of Wideband and Narrowband M2M in a range of frequency bands, including 900 MHz and 1800 MHz.
-The report concluded the following:

-LTE-MTC/eMTC and EC-GSM IoT are implemented as intrinsic parts of existing LTE and GSM technologies respectively.
-Therefore, no change to the ECC regulatory framework is needed to address LTE-MTC/eMTC and EC-GSM-IoT;

-Revision of ECC Decision(06)13 [2] is necessary to accommodate the use of guard band and standalone NB-IoT in the 900 MHz and 1800 MHz bands.

-Consequently, the ECC has started work to revise ECC Decision (06)13.
-A similar revision to EU framework in EC Decision 2011/251/EU [3] and EC Decision 2009/766/EC [4] is considered in this report.
+.

 IoT technology and deployment scenarios

 Introduction to M2M Cellular IoT